lume/lume/README.md

 SamsaraJS is a functional reactive library for animating layout.
 It provides a language for positioning, orienting and sizing DOM elements and animating these properties over time.
-This is all SamsaraJS does, but it has strong opinions.
 Everything in SamsaraJS — from the user input to the rendering pipeline — is a stream.
 Building a user interface becomes the art of composing streams.

 SamsaraJS was created to solve performance on the mobile web.
 Under the hood, animations are hardware accelerated and batched by a single request animation frame loop.
-Building responsive user interfaces is made possible with physics-based transitions, rich support for gestures, and a stream architecture that makes coordinate complex animations simple.
+Building responsive user interfaces is made possible with physics-based transitions, rich support for gestures, and a stream architecture that makes coordinating complex animations simple.

+SamsaraJS doesn't have any opinions about content, only presentation.
+It moves rectangles around the screen — what you do inside those rectangles is up to you.
+It doesn’t include any support for routing, server syncing, templating or data-binding; there are plenty of other great frameworks for that.
+If we don’t play nicely with your tools, let us know and we will do our best to improve.

-tl;dr If you've ever wanted the opacity of a nav bar to respond to the displacement of a hamburger menu which responds to a user's swipe gesture, then you might want to clone this repo.
+**tl;dr** If you've ever wanted the opacity of a nav bar to respond to the displacement of a hamburger menu which responds to a user's swipe gesture, then you might want to clone this repo.

 ### Getting Started